Christmas in Paris

 Christmas shopping

-For luxury fashion brands, home décor and beauty products, big department stores like Galeries Lafayette and Printemps Haussmann offer the best shopping experience.
+For luxury fashion brands, home décor and beauty products, big department stores like Galeries Lafayette and Printemps Haussmann offer the best shopping experience in Paris.
 If you are looking for more artisanal finds, the Marais district, Saint-Germain-des-Prés, and Le Halles offer a mix of independent boutiques, speciality shops and galleries.

 Christmas Eve and Christmas Day in Paris

-On Christmas day, families may continue the celebrations with a second festive meal or enjoy a more relaxed atmosphere.
+People go to Midnight Mass church services more than they do in the UK, and carols are often sung at home around the réveillon table.
+On Christmas Day, families may continue the celebrations with a second festive meal or enjoy a more relaxed atmosphere.

 French Christmas traditions

 Generally speaking, here in the UK Christmas is celebrated on the 25th of December, and that’s when we all sit together and swap gifts.
-The only discrepancy tends to be whether your family opens their presents before or after Christmas dinner.
-Well, in North and North-Eastern France, children receive their presents much earlier in December on the 6th, which is St Nicholas’ Day.
+But Christmas traditions are different in France.
+In north and north-eastern France, especially regions like Alsace, Champagne and Lorraine, children receive their presents much earlier, on December 6th, which is St Nicholas’ Day.

 Children in France leave shoes or boots out for St Nicholas to fill with gifts.